toml-lang/toml/README.md

 Any Unicode character may be escaped with the `\uXXXX` or `\UXXXXXXXX` forms.
 The escape codes must be valid Unicode [scalar values](http://unicode.org/glossary/#unicode_scalar_value).

-Other special characters are reserved and, if used, TOML should produce an error.
+All other escape sequences not listed above are reserved and, if used, TOML should produce an error.

 ProTip™: You may notice that the above string specification is the same as JSON's string definition, except that TOML requires UTF-8 encoding.
 This is on